Would you like to contact to check availability or learn more?

 - What we fish for: King Salmon, Silver Salmon, Sockeye Salmon, Pink Salmon, Rainbow Trout, Arctic Char, Arctic Grayling, Chum Salmon

-- Featured On: Alagnak River Fishing Trips Nushagak River Fishing Trips Extrodinary Alaska Fishing on the Alagnak River Top 10 Alaska Fly Fishing Lodges
+- Featured On: Alagnak River - Fishing Lodges, Camps & Float Trips Extrodinary Alaska Fishing on the Alagnak River Top 10 Alaska Fly Fishing Trips

 Angler's Alibi is a rustic, yet comfortable, fishing camp on the Alagnak River in the famous Bristol Bay watershed, 23 miles North of King Salmon.
 This cozy camp is just outside the Katmai National Park boundary, over 250 miles from the nearest highway.
 Its location on the tidewater section of the Alagnak River means that you don't even need to leave camp to find amazing fishing.
 No fly-outs means you can spend more time on the river than at other lodges.
 Or, fly-out to Moraine Creek, Funnel Creek, and other fantastic fishing holes to say you were there.
 The near 90% guest return rate at Angler's Alibi offers evidence of its excellence.